junxit/us-congress-bills-112/bill.md

 ## § 2.
 General definitions

-In this Act, the following definitions apply:
+In titles I through XIII of this Act, the following definitions apply:

 - **(1)** *Department* The term “Department” means the Department of Transportation.
 - **(2)** *Secretary* The term “Secretary” means the Secretary of Transportation.